gtsmagic/PersonalityForgeCore/README.md

 # PersonalityForgeCore

-This repository contains a .NET Core 3 Port of James James Wright Personality Forge Library.
+This repository contains a .NET Core 3 Port of James Wright Personality Forge Library.